-Please note that sustainability matters in an integrated report relate to risks and opportunities that could reasonably be expected to affect the entity's prospects.
-In both cases, materiality refers to information on those matters/risks and opportunities.
+Please note that material matters in an integrated report relate to risks and opportunities that could reasonably be expected to affect the entity's ability to create value in the short, medium and long term which is similar to the notion of 'prospects' in IFRS Sustainability Disclosures.
+In both cases, materiality ultimately refers to information on those matters/risks and opportunities.